 • Expedition: plan, train for, and complete an adventurous journey in the UK or abroad.
 This develops teamwork and leadership, and challenges young people to push themselves beyond their expectations.
 You could do it by bike, horse, kayak, sailing, and it doesn’t have to be in this country.
 Please visit the AAP’s (approved activity providers) who organise such trips.

 Bedford Modern School currently run walking expeditions in the following areas:

 Bronze – Bedfordshire and surrounding counties

 Gold – Yorkshire

 We use an AAP (Approved Activity Provider) to deliver the Expedition Section to students taking part at Bronze level.
-This is currently Chase Training Solutions.
+This is currently Chase Training Solutions and Canoetrail.
 The Silver and Gold Level are run by the Award Level Leader and staff volunteers who are trained by the DofE as part of their modular training framework.

 • Residential (Gold level only): stay and work away from home doing a shared activity.
 Again this challenges young people, who must work with strangers to achieve a positive goal.